collectionsasdata/collectionsasdata.github.io/statement.markdown

 title:  "The Santa Barbara Statement on Collections as Data"
 ---

-*The statement was written by the Always Already Computational: Collections as Data project team.
+*This statement was written by the Always Already Computational: Collections as Data project team.
 The [first version](https://collectionsasdata.github.io/statementv1/) was based on the collaborative work of [National Forum](https://collectionsasdata.github.io/nominations/) attendees at UC Santa Barbara, March 1-3 2017.
 After its release, the team gathered public comments from the Hypothesis web annotation tool and sought statement feedback in a [series of conversations and workshops]( https://collectionsasdata.github.io/events/) from April 2017 - April 2018.
 The statement was revised based on that community feedback, especially the close, directed feedback provided by workshop participants at the Digital Library Federation Forum 2017.*

 [***Learn more about the statement.***](https://collectionsasdata.github.io/devstatement/)